Initial degenerations of spinor varieties: Log canonical model of

 Throughout this section, we use the following notation for fans and toric varieties that is consistent with \cite{Fulton}.
-Given a lattice $N$, let $T_{N}$ its be its torus, and given a torus $T$ let $N_T$ be its cocharacter lattice.
-If $\tau$ is a rational polyhedral cone, let $N_{\tau}$ be the saturated sublattice of $N$ generated by $\tau\cap N$, $N(\tau) = N/N_{\tau}$, and $\St(\tau)$ the star of $\tau$, viewed as a fan in $N(\tau)_{\RR}$.
-If $\Sigma$ is a rational polyhedral fan in $N_{\RR}$, let $X(\Sigma)$ be its toric variety.
+Given a finite rank lattice $N$, let $T_{N}$ be its torus, and given a torus $T$ let $N_T$ be its cocharacter lattice.
+If $\tau$ is a rational polyhedral cone, let $N_{\tau}$ be the saturated sublattice of $N$ generated by $\tau\cap N$, let $N(\tau) = N/N_{\tau}$, and let $\St(\tau)$ be the star of $\tau$, viewed as a fan in $N(\tau)_{\RR}$.
+If $\Sigma$ is a rational polyhedral fan in $N_{\RR}$, denote by $|\Sigma|$ its support.
+If $\Sigma$ is also pointed, denote by $X(\Sigma)$ its toric variety.